 Clinical trials are carried out in several phases under the oversight of regulatory authorities and according to strict ethical and scientific guidelines.
 Phase I trials evaluate safety in a small number of people who are exposed to study products for short periods, say, one to two weeks.
 If results suggest the product is safe, investigation progresses to a Phase II trial, in which researchers continue to track safety over longer periods of time.
 Phase IIb and III trials are performed to determine the effectiveness a product and conducted with large numbers of participants, often at multiple clinical centers.
 These trials usually compare a product with an inactive product (a placebo) or another active product.
 Data from Phase IIb and III trials are often used by regulatory agencies to determine whether a particular product should be approved for widespread use.

 · RMP-01 – A Phase I study of the rectal use of a gel containing UC781 that was found to be safe and well- tolerated in 36 men and women.
 Conducted by the University of California, Los Angeles (UCLA) in collaboration with the Division of AIDS-sponsored Integrated Preclinical/Clinical Program (IPCP) for HIV Topical Microbicides at National Institute of Allergy and Infectious Diseases.

 · RMP-02/MTN-006 – A Phase I study of tenofovir gel applied rectally compared to oral tenofovir.
-Compared to placebo gel, the gel significantly inhibited HIV in rectal tissue taken from 18 men and women in the U.S. who used it daily for one week.
+Compared to a placebo gel, the gel significantly inhibited HIV in rectal tissue taken from 18 men and women in the U.S. who used it daily for one week.
 To address side effects in a few participants, researchers subsequently reformulated the gel.
 Conducted by the MTN and UCLA/IPCP.

-· MTN-007 – A Phase I follow-up study to RMP-02/MTN-006 testing the rectal use of a reformulated version of tenofovir gel that was found safe and acceptable.
-Conducted by the MTN.
+· MTN-007 – A Phase I follow-up study to RMP-02/MTN-006 testing the rectal use of a reformulated version of tenofovir gel that was found safe and acceptable in 65 men and women in the U.S. Conducted by the MTN.

 # # #

 The Microbicide Trials Network (MTN) is an HIV/AIDS clinical trials network established in 2006 by the National Institute of Allergy and Infectious Diseases with co-funding from the Eunice Kennedy Shriver National Institute of Child Health and Human Development and the National Institute of Mental Health, all components of the U.S. National Institutes of Health.
-Based at Magee-Womens Research Institute and the University of Pittsburgh, the MTN brings together international investigators and community and industry partners who are devoted to reducing the sexual transmission of HIV through the development and evaluation of products applied topically to mucosal surfaces or administered orally.
-More information about the MTN is available at www.mtnstopshiv.org.
+Based at Magee-Womens Research Institute and the University of Pittsburgh, the MTN brings together international investigators and community and industry partners whose work is focused on the development and rigorous evaluation of promising microbicides – products applied inside the vagina or rectum that are intended to prevent the sexual transmission of HIV – from the earliest phases of clinical study to large-scale trials that support potential licensure of these products for widespread use.
+More information about the MTN is available at http://www.mtnstopshiv.org.